Maki1209/mariosolis.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-In this project, I used the public dataset that it is available in the youtube channel of [*Codificando bits*](https://www.youtube.com/watch?v=bGnD1Ki7j-g) (see in the description box).
+In this project, I used the public dataset that it is available in the youtube channel of [*Codificando bits*](https://www.youtube.com/watch?v=bGnD1Ki7j-g) (see in the description box of the video).
 The focus of this project is to describe or recognize the client's profile.
 However, at first, I cleanned the dataset in order to implement the Exploratory Data Analysis.

 Let me explain here, a few steps that I followed in this project.